Applicants must meet the minimum eligibility requirements set by the Graduate School and GIAC, namely:

 The GRE writing portion is NOT considered.
 The GRE subject test in Sociology is NOT required.

 - International applicants - Take the TOEFL/IELTS.
 An overall score of 550 (paper test), 213 (computer-based test), or 79 (internet-based test) on the TOEFL OR an overall band of 6.5 on the IELTS is considered the minimum acceptable for admission to UT Austin and the Sociology program.
 There are no individual section minimums for Sociology.

 Information for TOEFL/IELTS as well as other tests is at www.utexas.edu/ogs/admissions/test_scores.html, which also gives information about exceptions, fee waivers, etc.

 These eligibility requirements cannot be waived.

 Application - Please read all of the following information carefully

-The Department only accepts applications for the Fall semester.
+The Department only accepts applications for the fall semester.
 We do NOT defer admission.

 Applications are now completely online through GIAC at www.utexas.edu/ogs/admissions/howtous.html and must be completed and submitted by DECEMBER 1.
 All paper applications and materials (including recommendation letters) sent to GIAC or the Sociology Department will be unread and disposed of.
 Mailed, faxed, emailed, or hand-delivered applications and materials will not be considered.
-We strongly encourage applicants to submit and pay for their application early so as to allow time to upload their supplementary materials, and to allow their recommenders time to submit their letters, all by DECEMBER 1 (see below about the supplementary materials and letters).
+Applicants are strongly encouraged to submit and pay for their application early so as to allow time to upload their supplementary materials, and to allow their recommenders time to submit their letters, all by DECEMBER 1 (see below about the supplementary materials and letters).
 Late and/or incomplete applications will not be considered.